MicrosoftDocs/windows-itpro-docs/windows/configuration/ue-v/uev-synchronizing-microsoft-office-with-uev.md

 Microsoft User Experience Virtualization (UE-V) supports the synchronization of Microsoft Office application settings.
 The combination of UE-V and App-V  support for Office enables the same experience on virtualized instances of Office from any UE-V-enabled device or virtualized desktop.

-To synchronize Office applications settings, you can download Office templates from the [User Experience Virtualization (UE-V) Template Gallery](https://gallery.technet.microsoft.com/site/search?f%5B0%5D.Type=RootCategory&f%5B0%5D.Value=UE-V&f%5B0%5D.Text=UE-V).
-This resource provides Microsoft-authored UE-V settings location templates and community-developed settings location templates.

 ## Microsoft Office support in UE-V

 UE-V includes settings location templates for Microsoft Office 2016, 2013, and 2010.
 In previous versions of UE-V, settings location templates for Office 2013 and Office 2010 were distributed and registered when you installed the UE-V agent.
 Now that UE-V is a feature in Windows 10, version 1607, settings location templates are installed when you install or upgrade to the new operating system.

-These templates help synchronize users’ Office experience between devices.
+These templates help synchronize users' Office experience between devices.
 Microsoft Office 2016 settings roamed by Office 365 experience aren't included in these settings.
 For a list of Office 365-specific settings, see [Overview of user and roaming settings for Office](/previous-versions/office/office-2013-resource-kit/jj733593(v=office.15)).

 ## Synchronized Office Settings